DeEscalWild: A Real-World Benchmark for Automated De-Escalation Training with SLMs: Data Source Overview

 \section{Data Source Overview}

 To construct the benchmark dataset for de-escalation training, we curated video data from a diverse set of publicly available social media channels.
-The data collection process prioritized channels specifically focused on law enforcement interactions, body-worn camera (BWC) footage, and critical incident analysis.
-The final dataset includes footage sourced from 15 YouTube channels, 5 TikTok channels, and 3 Facebook pages, selected for their high frequency of raw, unedited, or analytically rich interaction scenarios.
-Table~\ref{tab:data_sources} provides the complete list of sources utilized in this study.
+The collection process prioritized channels specifically focused on law enforcement interactions, body-worn camera footage, and critical incident documentation.
+The final dataset draws from 15 YouTube channels, 5 TikTok channels, and 3 Facebook pages, selected for their high frequency of raw, minimally edited interaction recordings.
+The complete list of sources is provided in Table~\ref{tab:data_sources} for verification and reproducibility.